Acacia falciformis: Taxonomy

-The species was first formally described by the botanist Augustin Pyramus de Candolle in 1825 as part of the work Leguminosae.
-Prodromus Systematis Naturalis Regni Vegetabilis.
-It was reclassified as Racosperma falciforme in 1987 by Leslie Pedley then transferred back to the genus Acacia in 2006.
-Other synonyms include; Acacia penninervis var. normalis, Acacia penninervis var. falciformis, Acacia astringens and Acacia falciformis DC. var. falciformis.

-The specific epithet refers to the falcate shape of the phyllodes.
+The species was first formally described in 1825 by the botanist Augustin Pyramus de Candolle in his Prodromus Systematis Naturalis Regni Vegetabilis from specimens collected by Franz Sieber.
+The specific epithet (falciformis) refers to the falcate shape of the phyllodes.

-The plant is similar in appearance to Acacia penninervis and Acacia obliquinervia.
+This species is similar in appearance to Acacia penninervis and Acacia obliquinervia.
 It can also form hybrids with Acacia bancroftiorum.